clauskovacs/numerical-laplace-solver/pot_out/README.md

-This folder contains the potential over the geometry with each row representing the two spatial dimensions as well as the potential value in this (spatial) point according to: x y pot.
+This folder contains the electric potential over the geometry with each row representing the two spatial dimensions as well as the electric potential (vector) value in this (spatial) point according to: x y \vec{pot}.